CSEGECPKD/KTUCSELAB/S4/Digital Lab/internalLab/vivaquestions/Common.md

+# first  rule is study Lsd subject of s3 most of the question will be from it
+mostly likely it will be written exam as in 2024 batch
 ### Difference between combinational and sequential circuit:
 Combinational Circuit: These circuits have outputs that depend only on the current input signals.
 They don't have any memory elements, so their outputs are solely determined by the present inputs.
 Sequential Circuit: These circuits have memory elements (like flip-flops) which allow them to store information.
 The outputs depend not only on the present input but also on the past sequence of inputs.
 They have a feedback path which allows them to exhibit "memory" or sequential behavior.